NINCOMPAQ/Dozer_Vector/README.md

+This is an official implementation of the Dozer-Vector Module within the Propagation Delay-Aware Long Range Transformer for Traffic Flow Prediction (PDFormer source available at https://github.com/BUAABIGSCity/PDFormer).

 ## Requirements

 Our code is based on Python version 3.9.7 and PyTorch version 1.10.1.
 Please make sure you have installed Python and PyTorch correctly.
 Then you can install all the dependencies with the following command by pip: